Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-one.md

 Let's make things easy on ourselves and set things up so the builds are moved to `/Applications` so we can install the codesigned extension like an enduser would, but without too much bother.

-Let's edit the scheme for OffcutsCam.app,.
-In the left column under `Build`, which we can open with the disclosure triangle, add a Post-Action script reading `ditto "${CODESIGNING_FOLDER_PATH}" "/Applications/${FULL_PRODUCT_NAME}"`.
+Let's edit the scheme for OffcutsCam.app.
+In the left column under `Build`, which we can open with the disclosure triangle, add a Post-Action "Run Script Action" script reading `ditto "${CODESIGNING_FOLDER_PATH}" "/Applications/${FULL_PRODUCT_NAME}"`.
 This will copy our app into `/Applications` once all building and signing is complete.
 ___
 ![](/images/cmio/scheme.png)
 ___